Is a AAA Membership Worth It?

 - AAA Classic costs between $38 and $74 per year, with each additional member adding $25-48.
 This membership gets you basic roadside assistance services, which include fuel delivery, battery restarts, and tire changes, as well as four towing services per year between three to seven miles.
 You’ll also get $50 worth of lockout services.

 - AAA Plus is AAA’s second tier, which costs $60-124 per year, and $34-80 for each additional person.
 With this membership, you get the same basic roadside assistance benefits of the classic package, but your towing services go up to 100 miles.
 You’ll also get double the amount of lockout coverage, up to $100.

 - AAA Premier is the top membership tier available for AAA.
-It coss $77-164 per year, with $45-109 for each additional member.
+It costs $77-164 per year, with $45-109 for each additional member.
 With this level of service, you get one 200-mile tow and three 100-mile tows per year.
 Lockout coverage goes up to $150, and they offer trip disruption coverage of $1500, which can cover the cost of hotel stays and other expenses if you are on a trip and an emergency happens.
 You’ll also get one free day of rental car use while your car is in the shop.

 There may be some other small fees included in your AAA membership.
 For example, there are sometimes small one-time enrollment fees added to your first monthly payment.
 If you have an RV or a motorcycle, you may also encounter extra fees for that.
 Of course, AAA’s insurance products are sold outside of membership and come with their own additional premiums.

 What Are the Alternatives to AAA?